jmullings/com.HelloMedia.API/README.md

 ## Troubleshooting

 Please note that this is merely a Demo and much of the exception handling functions have been ommitted, though mongoDB asserts have been lefted inside the API
-## Docs and Recipes

-* [File Appendix](https://github.com/google/web-starter-kit/blob/master/docs/file-appendix.md) - What do the different files here do?
-* [Using Material Design Lite's Sass](https://github.com/google/web-starter-kit/blob/master/docs/mdl-sass.md) - how to get MDL's Sass working with WSK
-* [Deployment guides](https://github.com/google/web-starter-kit/blob/master/docs/deploy.md) - available for Firebase, Google App Engine and other services.
-* [Gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

-## Inspiration

-I have collected this API, Firebase application and iOS application from numerous sources
-*
-*
-*
-*

 ## License